Emmangojuice/truco.py/README.md

 4s

 8s, 9s and 10s are never included.
 Upon agreement, the 7s, 6s, 5s, and 4s can be removed from the deck, this is called playing with a clean deck

+As you can see, the game has a similarity to poker.
+So using the game of war that if found and replicated , I can use that as a basis while finding aspects of coded poker games in python to use as inspiration.